mrange/FsNICC/README.md

 In the end I ran out of energy before the deadline for the blog post and abandoned the work before I finished the triangulation algorithm.

 You find traces of the effort from this in the scene parser to detect convexity, simples and splitting complex polygons into simple ones.

+## Appendix 5 - What is a 'nibble'?

+I was asked by my buddy [Thindal](https://www.twitch.tv/thindal): What is a nibble?
+He figured it out by himself but it's not common knowledge.

+A nibble is a 4-bit number that can hold values 0-15.
+The nibble was the word sized used in the 1971 legendary CPU [Intel 4004](https://en.wikipedia.org/wiki/Intel_4004).
+Later CPUs introduced byte (8-bit) as the word size and while modern CPUs uses much bigger word size we still talk about bytes while nibbles are largely forgotten.